-Place the TOMAHAWKTM 625 where clean cool air can freely circulate in and out of the side louvers.
+Place the Tomahawk[®] 1000 where clean cool air can freely circulate in and out of the louvers.
 Dirt, dust or any foreign material that can be drawn into the machine should be kept at a minimum.
 Failure to observe these precautions can result in excessive operating temperatures and nuisance shutdown of the machine.

-A source of clean, dry air or nitrogen must be supplied to the TOMAHAWKTM 625 when using external air supply.
+A source of clean, dry air or nitrogen must be supplied to the Tomahawk[®] 1000.
 Oil in the air is a severe problem and must be avoided.
-The supply pressure must be between 80 and 150 psi.
-The flow rate is approximately 4.0 cfm (113 l/min.).
+The supply pressure must be between 80 and 110 psi.
+The flow rate is approximately 4.0 cfm (113 I/min.).
 Failure to observe these precautions could result in excessive operating temperatures or damage to the torch.